sourceplusplus/demo-java/README.md

 ### [Tail Logs](./src/main/java/spp/demo/command/TailLogs.java)

-This demonstration shows how to tail logs from a running application.
-Logs can be filtered by individual statements, methods, and classes.
+This demonstration shows how to follow existing logs from a running application.
 The **Tail Logs** command works for any application that uses a logging framework that is supported by Source++.

 ## Bugs & Features